-Thank you for visiting my website.
-I write contemporary romance with humor, heart, and maybe a little suspense.
+Thank you for visiting my Web site.
+I write smart contemporary romance with heart and humor, and sometimes a little suspense.

 In my fictional Florida beach town of Gulf Shore, you'll meet appealing alpha men who aren't too macho to cuddle a rescued baby dolphin in their muscular arms and accomplished women seeking an equal partner who thinks that smart is sexy.

 You’ll get up close and personal with sea life, join the “snipe and gripe” club for girls’ nights out, and fall in love with a talking parrot who acts like a little girl in a bird suit.